PowerChell/whitneywalker.acupuncture/content/page/booking.md

 # Cancellation Policy

 We ask for at least a 24 hour notice if you need to cancel or reschedule an appointment.
-Late cancellations or missed appointments may be subject to a fee.
+Late cancellations or missed appointments will be subject to a fee.

 # Book Your Appointment